william-pfalzgraff/kac-zwanzig/README.md

 \dot C(t)=-\int_0^t\Gamma(t-s)\,C(s)\,ds,\qquad \Gamma(t)=\frac{K_N(t)+M\Omega^2}{M}. \tag{5}
 $$

 `Γ` is the memory kernel (the bath kernel per unit mass, plus the trap).
-Given `C` and `dC/dt`, (5) is a Volterra integral equation of the first kind for `Γ`; solving it is what "extracting the memory kernel from simulation data" means.
-Because (5) is linear in `C`, neither the normalization of `C` nor the temperature affects `Γ`.
-Equation (5) holds identically for every finite bath (the tests check it to 1e-13), so `Γ` is the exact reference no matter how the bath was discretized.
+Equation (5) holds identically for every finite bath, so `Γ` is the exact reference no matter how the bath was discretized.

 **Normal modes.** The coupled system is a set of `N+1` independent oscillators.
 Their frequencies `ν_k` are the square roots of the eigenvalues of an `(N+1)×(N+1)` arrowhead